thycotic/sdk-documentation/README.md

 1. .NET Standard 2.0 which equals to
   - .NET Core 2.0 if building a .NET Core application
   - .NET (Full Framework) 4.6.1
-1. Create a rule in Secret Server for client onboarding:
+1. Create a rule in Secret Server for client on boarding:
-   1. Navigate to Admin > SDK Client Management > Client Onboarding Tab
+   1. Navigate to Admin > SDK Client Management > Client On boarding Tab
    1. Click on the “+ Rule” button to create a new Rule
    1. Name your Rule (Something that helps identify what this is, e.g. the application name)
    1. Assign IPv4 restrictions (optional)